 We recommend that swimmers are able to swim 5km confidently.
 There’s a gentle pull on the estuary which makes life easier, but a bad weather day (chop or a headwind) can counteract that, so come prepared.

-A key test of the swim for most swimmers is the water temperature – in 2017 the swim is early in the season, so while water temperature is not the dissimilar to the end of season (12-15 degrees is expected), most swimmers aren’t so well acclimatised.
+A key test of the swim for most swimmers is the water temperature.
+The swim is early in the season, so while water temperature is not the dissimilar to the end of season (12-15 degrees is expected), most swimmers aren’t so well acclimatised.
 Getting out in open water in May & June before the event is the way to prepare for this.
-The morning swim will be a few degrees colder than the evening swim; the estuary warms up over the day.
+The water at dawn will be a few degrees colder than the average for the time of year; the estuary warms up over the day.

 Please note – the swoosh occurs as the estuary narrows at the very end, you are not swooshed from start to finish!
 The swoosh is strongest later after high tide, meaning that the slower you swim, the more assistance you get from the swoosh.
 Everyone wins!
 This is a really approachable swim and an ideal first long outdoor event.
 Most swimmers take between 1.5-2 hours to complete the swim.

 The minimum age for swimmers is 16.
-Those under 18 will need to bring someone with parental responsibility to registration with them to sign to provide parental consent.
+Those under 18 will need someone with parental responsibility to sign to provide parental consent.

-If you are not given permission you will need to swim in a wetsuit or transfer your ticket to another swimmer in a week-long window before the event.
+If you are not happy to swim in a wetsuit and don’t already have written permission for a skin swim from the events team, your only option is transfer your ticket to another swimmer by 15 May.
 If you do not have your wetsuit on or permission for a skin-swim granted in advance, you will not be able to swim.

 OSS events are tow-float free.
 We have ample safety cover who watch swimmers via their brightly coloured hats.
 Tow floats makes sighting swimmers harder, by doubling the number of brightly coloured objects in the water, and may entangle other swimmers.